-Cubs SS Addison Russell Accused of Domestic Violence by Ex-Wife
+Addison Russell on Administrative Leave After Domestic Violence Allegations

 Per Phil Thompson of the Chicago Tribune, the marriage between Reidy-Russell and Russell was officially dissolved on Aug.
 30.

-Russell wasn't suspended by MLB under its domestic violence policy after the investigation was completed.
+Russell wasn't suspended by MLB under its domestic violence policy when the allegations first surfaced.